 ARES (High Spectral Resolution) is a coordinated project which attempt to join and consolidate the efforts on instrument developments at high spectral resolution within the IAC.
 The goal is to launch the scientific programs that the IAC carries out on the search and characterization of exoplanets, in particular Earth-like exoplanets, on the evolution of the stellar populations of our Galaxy and on the field of cosmology and fundamental physics using high-resolution ultra-stable spectroscopy.

-ARES incorporates specific actions of great impact in the design and development of instrumentation of new generation for astronomical telescope facilities in the
+The ARES project joins specific actions of great impact in the design and development of instrumentation of new generation for astronomical telescope facilities in the

-European Southern Observatory (ESO), the Observatorio del Roque de Los Muchachos, and the observatorio de Calar Alto: ESPRESSO@8.2m-VLT, HORS@10.4m-GTC, HARPS3@2.5m-INT, NIRPS@3.6m-ESO, HIRES@39m-E-ELT, CARMENES@3.5m-CalarAlto, and HRS@10.4m-GTC.
+European Southern Observatory (ESO), the Observatorio del Roque de Los Muchachos, and the observatorio de Calar Alto: ESPRESSO@8.2m-VLT, HORS@10.4m-GTC, HARPS3@2.5m-INT, NIRPS@3.6m-ESO, HIRES@39m-ELT, CARMENES@3.5m-CalarAlto, and HRS@10.4m-GTC.

-(a) ESPRESSO: will, among other scientific cases, allow the detection and characterization of terrestrial planets in the habitable zone around nearby GKM stars of the Southern hemisphere.
-The integration phase of the instrument is being carried out and the first light at the telescope is scheduled for 2017.
+(a) ESPRESSO: will allow, among other scientific cases, the detection and characterization of terrestrial planets in the habitable zone around nearby GKM stars of the Southern hemisphere.

 (c) NIRPS: will be particularly efficient in the detection and characterization of low-mass planets orbiting M-dwarf stars in the southern hemisphere.
-The IAC is developing the design of fiber link.
+The IAC is developing the design of fiber link (see ESO press release).

 (d) HARPS3: will focus on star-planet systems similar to the Sun-Earth system.
-The IAC is carrying out the design of the rooms of thermal insulation of the spectrograph.
+The IAC is carrying out the design of the thermal enclosures of the spectrograph.

 (e) HIRES: will study, among other scientific cases, the atmospheres of exoplanets from Neptunes to Earths, including those in habitable zone, with the aim of detecting signs of life on rocky planets.
 The IAC is participating in the phase A of the design of the visible arm of this spectrograph and the fiber link of the instrument.